-1.)
-Evidence offered to prove that a victim engaged in other sexual behavior; or
+- Evidence offered to prove that a victim engaged in other sexual behavior; or

-2.)
-Evidence offered to prove a victim’s sexual predisposition.
+- Evidence offered to prove a victim’s sexual predisposition.

-a.
-Evidence of specific instances of a victim’s sexual behavior, if offered to prove that someone other than the defendant was the source of semen, injury, or other physical evidence;
+- Evidence of specific instances of a victim’s sexual behavior, if offered to prove that someone other than the defendant was the source of semen, injury, or other physical evidence;

-c.
-Evidence whose exclusion would violate the defendant’s constitutional rights.
+- Evidence whose exclusion would violate the defendant’s constitutional rights.

-2.)
-Civil Cases.
+- Civil Cases.
 In a civil case, the court may admit evidence offered to prove a victim’s sexual behavior or sexual predisposition if its probative value substantially outweighs the danger of harm to any victim and of unfair prejudice to any party.
 The court may admit evidence of a victim’s reputation only if the victim has placed it in controversy.

 Rule 412 does not prohibit the alleged offender from seeking evidence that is believed would challenge the alleged victim’s credibility and would facilitate further investigation by the defense.
-Rule 412 only precludes the use of evidence in proceedings when offered to prove that a victim engaged in other sexual behavior, or if offered to prove a victim’s sexual predisposition.
+Rule 412 only precludes the use of evidence in proceedings when offered to prove that a victim engaged in other sexual behavior or if offered to prove a victim’s sexual predisposition.

 An instance of this includes, for example, when the alleged victim has had previous cases regarding sexual abuse that are significantly similar to the case at hand.
-To further illustrate, if an alleged victim has made a sexual assault claim against an acquaintance (claim A) and has a similar sexual assault claim against another acquaintance (claim B), and claim B is found to be baseless, then claim B and be used and introduced as evidence into the court proceedings to discredit claim A. However, one cannot use evidence of a victim’s prior sexual history that is not relevant to the case.
+To further illustrate, if an alleged victim has made a sexual assault claim against an acquaintance (claim A) and has a similar sexual assault claim against another acquaintance (claim B), and claim B is found to be baseless, then claim B and be used and introduced as evidence into the court proceedings to discredit claim A. However, one cannot use evidence of a victim’s prior sexual history that is irrelevant to the case.
 Furthermore, a victim’s sexual promiscuity cannot be brought up in a case unless it is relevant to the case.

 WHAT IS REQUIRED IN A RULE 412 MOTION?

-Procedure to Determine Admissibility.
+Procedure to Determine Admissibility

-(1) Motion.
+- Motion.
 If a party intends to offer evidence under Rule 412(b), the party must:

-(A) file a motion that specifically describes the evidence and states the purpose for which it is to be offered;
+- file a motion that specifically describes the evidence and states the purpose for which it is to be offered;

-(C) serve the motion on all parties; and
+- serve the motion on all parties; and

-(2) Hearing.
+- Hearing.
 Before admitting evidence under Rule 412, the court must conduct an in-camera hearing and give the victim and parties a right to attend and be heard.
 Unless the court orders otherwise, the motion, related materials, and the record of the hearing must be and remain sealed.

-If you are interested in retaining our services to prepare a Rule 412 motion, to move to dismiss a Rule 412 motion, or anything else, we can be contacted at (801) 855-6541 (text or call) and at email@example.com.
-If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote; alternatively, you can send us an email detailing the work you need performed, and we will write back to you promptly with a quote.
+Accessible.
+If you are interested in retaining our services, we can be contacted at (801) 855-6541 (text or call) and at email@example.com.
+If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote.
+Alternatively, you can send us an email detailing the work you need to be performed, and a real person will respond promptly.